moxystudio/babel-preset/README.md

 | react | Adds support for [React](https://reactjs.org/) | boolean | false |
 | modules | Transform ES6 module syntax to another module type | [string/boolean](https://www.npmjs.com/package/babel-preset-env#modules) | commonjs |

-*NOTE:* `env`'s default value respects `process.env.BABEL_ENV` & `process.env.NODE_ENV` and fallbacks to `development` if none are set.
+*NOTE:* `env`'s default value respects `process.env.BABEL_ENV` & `process.env.NODE_ENV` and falls back to `development` if none are set.

 ### `targets` option

 The targets option has a very important role.
-By default, it's value is `['browser', 'node']` which means that the compiled code will work in the Browser and in Node.js.
+By default, its value is `['browser', 'node']` which means that the compiled code will work in both the Browser and in Node.js.

 When `browser` is specified, the compiled code will work on browsers that are supported by [Google's browser support policy](https://github.com/awkaiser/browserslist-config-google).
-When `node` is specified, the compile code will work on the last LTS or higher (currently `v8.9`).
+When `node` is specified, the compiled code will work on the last LTS or higher (currently `v8.9`).

 If you are developing a library or application that has different requirements in terms of browser or node support, you may specify the [targets](https://www.npmjs.com/package/babel-preset-env#targets) yourself as an object.